-2 "Interest payments on borrowed funds" is estimated based on the interest rate currently in effect with respect to the Credit Facilities and includes the ongoing commitment fees payable under the terms of the Credit Facilities.
+"Interest payments on borrowed funds" is estimated based on the interest rate currently in effect with respect to the Fund's Credit Facilities and includes the ongoing commitment fees payable under the terms of the Credit Facilities.

-3 Other Expenses represents the Fund expenses as they are calculated in the Fund's Annual Report.
-Other Expenses does not include the indirect fees and expenses of the underlying Private Investment Funds that are treated as REITs, as discussed further in footnote 6 below.
+Other Expenses represents the Fund expenses as they are calculated in the Fund's Annual Report.
+Other Expenses does not include the indirect fees and expenses of the underlying Private Investment Funds that are treated as REITs, as discussed further in footnote 4 below.
 The Fund's Other Expenses will increase as a percentage of the Fund's average net assets if the Fund's assets decrease.
 Actual fees and expenses may be greater or less than those shown.
 The expenses in this fee table may not correlate to the expense ratio in the Fund's financial highlights due to certain adjustments.

-4 Class C shares will pay to the Distributor a Distribution Fee that will accrue at an annual rate equal to 0.75% of the average daily net assets attributable to Class C shares and is payable on a monthly basis.
+Class L shares will pay to the Distributor a Distribution Fee that will accrue at an annual rate equal to 0.25% of the average daily net assets attributable to Class L shares and is payable on a monthly basis.
 See "Plan of Distribution."

-5 Total Annual Expenses do not include the indirect fees and expenses of the Private Investment Funds that are treated as REITs.
+Total Annual Expenses do not include the indirect fees and expenses of the Private Investment Funds that are treated as REITs.
 The indirect fees and expenses of the Private Investment Funds typically range from 0.80% to 1.00% on an annual basis and include management fees, administration fees and professional and other direct, fixed fees and expenses of the Private Investment Funds.

 The Summary of Expenses Table describes the fees and expenses that you may pay if you buy and hold shares of the Fund.
-You may qualify for sales load discounts on purchases of Class A shares if you and your family invest, or agree to invest in the future, at least \$100,000 in the Fund.
-More information about these and other discounts is available from your financial professional and in "Purchase Terms" starting on page 39 of this prospectus.
-More information about management fees, fee waivers and other expenses is available in "Management of the Fund" starting on page 28 of this prospectus.
+More information about management fees, fee waivers and other expenses is available in "Management of the Fund" starting on page 26 of this prospectus.